This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 - Lord Wallace of Saltaire (Liberal Democrats), former deputy director of the Royal Institute of International Affairs, Chatham House.

-Baroness Twycross (Labour), Minister for Heritage at the Department for Culture, Media and Sport, will respond on behalf of the government.
+Baroness Twycross (Labour), Minister for Heritage at the Department for Culture, Media and Sport, responded on behalf of the government.

 Explore background information